 - The Management Studies Minor or Diploma is not available to students currently enrolled in Accounting and Financial Management.

-A schedule outlining the recommended term-by-term sequence of courses is available in the School of Accounting and Finance Office and on the AFM website.
+A schedule outlining the recommended term-by-term sequence of courses is available on the School of Accounting and Finance AFM website.